 Professor Dibadj has published one book and over thirty-five law review articles, book reviews and book chapters.
 He teaches a wide variety of business law classes, including Business Associations (Corporations), Securities Regulation (basic and advanced), International Business Transactions, Antitrust, and Mergers & Acquisitions.

 S.B., Harvard College (1991)

 M.B.A, Harvard University (1997)

-Reza Dibadj is not teaching any Law courses in Fall 2022.
+Reza Dibadj is teaching the following courses in Spring 2023:

 Courses During Other Semesters

 |Semester||Course Num||Course Title||Teaching Evaluations||Fall 2023||250 sec.
 001||Business Associations||250 sec.
 002||Business Associations||256.81 sec.
 001||Contracts & Sales for LLMs||Summer 2023||248.5S sec.
 001||Mergers & Acquisitions||251.5S sec.
 001||Corporate Finance||Summer 2022||248.5S sec.
 001||Mergers & Acquisitions||View Teaching Evaluation||251.5S sec.
 001||Corporate Finance||View Teaching Evaluation||Spring 2022||255.5 sec.
 001||Securities Regulation||View Teaching Evaluation|